Carl Heastie

-Carl Edward Heastie (/ˈheɪsti/; born September 25, 1967) is an American politician from New York.
-Heastie has served in the New York State Assembly since January 2001, and was elected Speaker of the New York State Assembly on February 3, 2015.
+Carl Edward Heastie (/ˈheɪsti/; born September 25, 1967) is an American politician from New York, who has served as Speaker of the New York State Assembly since 2015.
+Heastie has served in the New York State Assembly since January 2001.

+Heastie is the first African-American to serve as speaker of the Assembly.
+One of his first New York City appearances after becoming speaker was at Al Sharpton's rally in Harlem, where he told the crowd, "This is a tremendous opportunity for our community, for the first time, to have one of us sit at the table," and added "All of you are going to be sitting at that table with me for the first time".

 Early life and education

 Born in New York City, Heastie earned a Bachelor of Science degree in applied mathematics and statistics from Stony Brook University in Suffolk County, New York, and a M.B.A. in finance from Baruch College in New York City.

 Career

 Before his election to the Assembly, Heastie worked as a budget analyst for the New York City comptroller.
 Heastie has also worked as an adjunct professor at Monroe College.

 New York State Assembly

 Heastie was first elected to the New York State Assembly in 2000 and represents the 83rd Assembly District, which covers the Williamsbridge, Wakefield, Edenwald, Eastchester, and Baychester sections of the Northeast Bronx.

 Since joining the Assembly, Heastie became one of the lead negotiators for the construction of a new K-8 school in his district.
 He has also sponsored legislation to require mandatory reporting of alleged child abuse of students in New York City.
 He became Chair of the Assembly Labor Committee in 2013.

 Heastie became Chair of the Bronx Democratic Party in 2008, a post that he relinquished after becoming Assembly Speaker in 2015.